 Fig. 2 is a flowchart of an example of a typical air attack service cycle;

-Fig. 3 is an architecture diagram of a system for modeling forest fire initial attack;
+Fig. 3 is an architecture diagram of a system for generating forest fire airtanker operations data;

-Fig. 4 is a flowchart for generating a model for forest fire initial attack;
+Fig. 4 is a flowchart describing how the processing module generates forest fire airtanker operations data;

-Fig. 5 illustrates speed and altitude corresponding to water pickup events;
+Fig. 5 illustrates airtanker speed and altitude corresponding to water pickup events;

 DETAILED DESCRIPTION OF THE INVENTION